Primatial Cathedral of Bogotá: Chapel IV: Chapel of Santa Isabel de Hungría

-Saint Elizabeth of Hungary is the patron saint of the Archdiocese of Bogotá.
+Saint Elizabeth of Hungary is the patroness saint of the Archdiocese of Bogotá.
 Previously known as the chapel of Saint Ursula and later as Saint Catherine of Siena.
 At the bottom of the chapel is the painting "Saint Elizabeth of Hungary", oil on canvas by the Spaniard Domínguez (copy of a painting by the Spaniard Esteban Murillo).

 In this chapel stands out the tomb of the Spanish conquistador and founder of the city Gonzalo Jiménez de Quesada, sculpted by the artist Luis Alberto Acuña on a white marble altar by Cassioli; On the eastern wall, the bust of General Antonio Nariño stands out in the place where his remains lie.
 Three apses in front of the chapel's colonnade contain the monuments of the city's archbishops, in order that of Vicente Arbeláez in Renaissance style, that of Manuel José Mosquera in wood and Gothic style, and that of José Telésforo Paul in Florentine Gothic style.
 On the western wall, a marble monument contains the ashes of the Venezuelan Pedro Gual and a plaque commemorates Archbishop Fernando Caicedo y Flores, complemented by a picture of the Creed of Santiago and the statue of Mary Immaculate, which was on the main altar for three centuries.
 Four columns rest on the step, which contain the remains of Archbishops Aquinao Camacho, del Pórtico and Torres and a few steps to the south is Monsignor Juan Bautista Agnozzi, delegate of the Holy See who visited the city in 1882.